 ‘ underscores for movement

-Blending contemporary movement, gesture, and voice, dancers explore the vulnerable yet restorative relationship between reader and poem, making this exchange as much a part of the physical storytelling as the original text itself.
+Combining contemporary movement, commercial styles, gesture, and voice, dancers explore the vulnerable yet restorative relationship between reader and poem, making this exchange as much a part of the physical storytelling as the original text itself.

-Often undertaking themes of grief, identity, and growth, Bodily Writing holds space for the poem to learn its bodily power, while the dancer dives into the textured and transformative process of rendering poetry through the body.
+Often undertaking themes of grief, identity, and growth, Beyond Words holds space for the poem to learn its bodily power, while the dancer dives into the textured and transformative process of rendering poetry through the body.

 The inner worlds of both text and dancers collide, taking centre stage simultaneously, to tell their unique, interpretive stories.

 ‘Grief is the thing…’

 Helen is currently researching a dance adaptation of Max Porter’s award-winning novella ‘Grief is the Thing with Feathers’, supported by FABRIC Dance, One Dance UK and produced by Callum Holt.
 This R&D was awarded funding from Arts Council England in April 2023.

 I SEE FLATTENED PATHS.
 MAYBE MY BROTHER’S SO I WHISPER…’

 By exploring poetry through movement, we quite literally, ‘step into’ another’s world, navigating its unfamiliar terrain in ways that encourage both a deep connection with the self, and others.